ogusarenko/mke-docs/content/4.1.0/configuration/ingress/_index.md

 {{< callout type="info" >}}

-NGINX Ingress Controller is the only ingress controller that MKE 4k currently supports.
-Consequently, MKE 4k does not support upgrades from MKE 3 clusters that use a BYO (Bring Your Own) NGINX ingress controller.
-Upgrade support is limited to the default MKE 3 ingress controller.
+NGINX Ingress Controller is the only Ingress controller that MKE 4k currently supports.
+Consequently, MKE 4k does not support upgrades from MKE 3 clusters that use a BYO (Bring Your Own) NGINX Ingress controller.
+Upgrade support is limited to the default MKE 3 Ingress controller.

 {{< /callout >}}